Legend (1985 film): Plot

 In order to cast the world into eternal night, the Lord of Darkness sends the goblin Blix to kill the unicorns in the forest near his castle and bring him their horns.
-Told by Darkness that the best bait is Innocence, Blix and his colleagues Pox and Blunder follow Princess Lili as she visits her forest-dwelling paramour, Jack in the Green.
-There Jack teaches Lili to speak to animals, then takes her blindfolded to a forest stream where he senses the unicorns will appear.
-When Lili holds out her hand to touch the stallion, Blix shoots him with a poison dart from his blowpipe and the unicorns flee.
+Told by Darkness that the best bait is Innocence, Blix and her colleagues Pox and Blunder follow Princess Lili as she visits her forest-dwelling paramour, Jack in the Green.
+Jack teaches Lili to speak to animals, then takes her blindfolded to a forest stream where the unicorns frolic.
+When Lili holds out her hand to touch the stallion, Blix shoots him with a poison dart from her blowpipe and the unicorns flee.
 Jack is angry, but Lili laughs off his concern and issues a challenge by throwing her ring into a pond, declaring she will marry whoever finds it.
-While Jack dives in after the ring, the goblins track down the poisoned stallion and sever his alicorn, causing winter to descend.
+While Jack dives in after the ring, the goblins track down the poisoned stallion and sever his horn, causing winter to descend.
 Lili runs off in terror, and Jack is barely able to break through the surface of the now-frozen pond.

-Lili takes refuge in the cottage of a peasant family that is now frozen in time.
-While there, Lili sees the goblins test the alicorn's magic powers and overhears how she was the bait in their slaying of the stallion.
+Lili takes refuge in a peasant cottage.
+While there, she sees the goblins test the horn's magic powers and overhears how she was the bait in their slaying of the stallion.
 She follows the goblins to a rendezvous with Darkness, who tells them the world cannot be cast into eternal night as long as the surviving mare still lives.
-Blunder unsuccessfully tries using the alicorn to overthrow Darkness and is sent into the castle's dungeon.
-Meanwhile, Jack, accompanied by the forest elf Honeythorn Gump, the fairy Oona, and the dwarves Brown Tom and Screwball, finds the mare mourning the lifeless stallion.
-Lamenting over his role in their current predicament, Jack apologizes to the mare, who communicates to him that the alicorn must be recovered and returned to the stallion by a great hero.
-Deciding Jack is that hero, the group leaves Brown Tom to guard the unicorns while Jack and the others retrieve a hidden cache of ancient weapons and armor.
+Blunder unsuccessfully tries using the horn to overthrow Darkness and is sent into the castle's dungeon.
+Meanwhile, Jack, accompanied by forest elf Honeythorn Gump, will-o'-the-wisp Oona, and dwarves Brown Tom and Screwball, finds the mare mourning the lifeless stallion.
+Jack begs forgiveness from the mare, who communicates to him that the horn must be recovered and returned to the stallion by a great hero.
+Deciding Jack is that hero, the group leaves Brown Tom to guard the unicorns while they retrieve a hidden cache of ancient weapons and armor.
 In their absence, Lili warns Brown Tom of the goblins coming back to kill the mare.
 He is then incapacitated by the goblins, who capture both Lili and the mare.